MichaelLarocca/blog-michael-jude-larocca/posts/2023/04-23/creating-a-true-false-toggle-in-react-with-usestate-hook-for-beginners.md

 So, if you're new to React or just getting started with hooks, this article is a great place to start!

+---

+### The article outline
+* Discuss what React hooks are.
+* Explain the useState hook
+* Importing and calling the useState hook
+* Understanding the syntax
+* Create a React useState true or false component

+***Note:*** *We will be focusing on learning React code, not CSS.
+However, feel free to clone the project or copy the CSS code.*

+---

 #### Finished project links
 * 🔗 [Link to the GitHub repo](https://github.com/MichaelLarocca/react-hooks-solo)
 * 🔗 [Link to the deployed Netlify project](https://react-hooks-solo.netlify.app/)